MeerKAT discovery of a double radio relic and odd radio circle: connecting cluster and galaxy merger shocks: ORC J1027--4422

 ORC~J1027--4422 is different from previous single ORCs discussed by \citet{Norris2021} and \citet{Koribalski2021} in that it does not have a dominant central elliptical galaxy.
-It is therefore important to consider other formation scenarios. -- Could ORC~J1027--4422 be a young high-latitude ($b = +11.3\deg$) supernova remnant (SNR)\,?
+It is therefore important to consider other formation scenarios. -- For example, could ORC~J1027--4422 be a young high-latitude ($b = +11.3\deg$) supernova remnant (SNR)\,?
 In that case, the extended radio source near its centre may be a pulsar wind nebula (PWN), similar to that in the Galactic SNR G09+01 \citep[][their Fig.~1]{Heywood2022GC}, or perhaps an accreting X-ray binary system, similar to the W50 / SS433 complex \citep{Dubner1998} or the Circinus X-1 source and its associated SNR \citep{Heinz2013,Coriat2019}.
 Both of these scenarios would not necessarily have optical counterparts.
 Future deep X-ray observations may allow detecting such PWN.
 ORC~J1027--4422 is a factor $\sim$2.4 smaller than the radio remnant around Circinus X-1 (distance $\sim$10 kpc) and much fainter in both radio and X-ray emission (undetected), suggesting that in this scenario it would be at least twice as distant.
 Known Galactic SNRs without optical or infrared counterparts are typically much larger than a few arcminutes.
-For example, DA~530 (G93.3+6.9) has a diameter of $\sim$27 arcmin, at least 44 pc for a minimum distance of 4.4 kpc, is highly polarised, and undetected in optical/infrared emission \citep{landecker1999,booth2022}.
-Another example is the intergalactic SNR recently discovered near the Large Magellanic Cloud by \citet{Filipovic2022} which has a diameter of $\sim$200\arcsec\ ($\sim$48~pc assuming a distance of 50 kpc); no central radio emission is detected.
+For example, DA~530 (G93.3+6.9) has a diameter of $\sim$27 arcmin, at least 44~pc for a minimum distance of 4.4~kpc, is highly polarised, and undetected in optical/infrared emission \citep{landecker1999,booth2022}.
+Another example is the intergalactic SNR recently discovered near the Large Magellanic Cloud by \citet{Filipovic2022} which has a diameter of $\sim$200\arcsec\ ($\sim$48~pc assuming a distance of 50~kpc); no central radio emission is detected.